-Original article, May 12, 2020 (12:32 PM ET): We have been waiting for Google Play Music to shut down as soon as YouTube Music was first announced.
+We have been waiting for Google Play Music to shut down since YouTube Music was first announced.
 Now, the end is in sight for Google Play Music, as it will shut down completely by the end of 2020.
-However, it should be pretty easy to transfer Google Play Music content to your YouTube Music app.
+However, it should be pretty easy to move your content to your YouTube Music app.
 Here’s how to transfer your songs, albums. playlists and preferences to YouTube Music.

 Don’t miss: YouTube Music review